facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 }
 ```

-outputs a fatal error

 ```
 Fatal error: Cannot inherit previously-inherited or override constant SIDE_OF_THE_FORCE from interface JediInterface in [...]
 ```

 So, it seems you came to an end.
-You have your constant, it can't be changed, it doesn't belong to a particular instance.
+You have your constant, it cannot be changed, it does not belong to a particular instance.
-However, it's not that simple.
+However, it is not that simple.

 # An unexpected behaviour

-Take a look at this code
+Take a look at this code:

 ```php
 <?php